On the Vietnamese strip, it seems the more basic the restaurant, the more authentic the food.

 When you’re in the mood for something fresh and light, I usually find that there’s not much better than a good Vietnamese.

 With that in mind, we headed down to Kingsland Road (where else), intent on paying a visit to Viet Grill.
-I’d eaten there a few years back and had fond memories of the food.
 We arrived at around 6.30pm on Saturday and were seated without much fuss.
 The fuss sadly came when we were then told that they needed the table back in 45mins!
-Table turned in less than an hour?
-Oh really.
+Table turned in less than an hour.
+Oh really?
 Needless to say we left.
 There are around a dozen Vietnamese restaurants within a five minute walk, so there were plenty of other options.
 Surely they should point that out before you sit down.

 We decided to look for somewhere more down to earth.
 Somewhere that serves real Vietnamese food.
 One option was Song Que Cafe, possibly the place with the tastiest pho, but our last lunch there didn’t go according to plan.
 The service was bad, the food mediocre at best and there were workmen on ladders drilling holes in things.

 With this in mind, we headed for Loong Kee Café at the far end of the Vietnamese strip.
 We’ve been there once before and enjoyed our meal – especially their bahn cuon (steamed rice rolls), which don’t appear on every menu.
 The restaurant itself is pretty basic in terms of furnishings and was almost half full when we arrived, so obviously this doesn’t deter anyone.
 If anything, you know it’s not going to cost you an arm and leg!
 They also allow BYO, so come prepared.
 We didn’t bother and instead stuck to their Vietnamese beer, which was itself a bargain at just £2.80 per bottle.